-Bilateral fracture neck of femur are quiet rare and are mostly seen in females with osteomalacia.
+Bilateral fracture neck of the femur are quite rare and are mostly seen in females with osteomalacia.

-Following xray is of 47 years old female who had fracture of both the femoral neck femur following trauma.
+The following x-ray is of 47 years old female who had a fracture of both the femoral neck femur following trauma.

-The patient was advised osteosynthesis for both the fractues.
+The patient was advised osteosynthesis for both the fractures.
 She wanted another opinion and did not follow.

 Image 7 – Anterior Dislocation of Hip Treated By Closed Reduction

-Sixteen years male got injured due to fall of building and had anterior dislocation of right hip.
-Following photograph was taken before reduction maneuver was done.
+Sixteen years male got injured due to fall of the building and had anterior dislocation of the right hip.
+Following photograph was taken before the reduction maneuver was done.

-It shows flexed and externally rotated right hip.
+It shows flexed and externally rotated the right hip.